Course Name: Kirkbrae Country Club

 Location: Lincoln, Rhode Island

 History: Established in 1961, Kirkbrae is the premier private club north of Providence.
-Serving the Blackstone River Valley, this club is also a very popular spot for weddings and other events.
+Serving the Blackstone River Valley, this club is also a popular spot for weddings and other events.

 Value: N/A, this is a private course.